 Leaving clinical early will count as an occurrence of tardy.
 Two (2) occurrences of tardy equal one (1) absence.
+No student should leave the clinical site early.
+Schedule non-emergent personal appointments outside of clinical time.
 Students should bring book(s), homework, or study materials as there may be "down" time throughout a clinical shift.
 Bringing snacks, drinks, and lunch is also advised.

-Clinical days will vary Monday-Friday throughout the program.
+Clinical days will vary Tuesday-Friday throughout the program.
 Sites will also vary.
-Students will receive their clinical schedule before the beginning of each semester that contains a clinical component; schedules are subject to change at the discretion of the Program Director and clinical affiliate nursing supervisor.
-Last minute changes may be made to students' clinical schedule due to surgical caseloads; if changes occur, students will be given notification 12 hours prior to clinical start time.
+Students will receive their clinical schedule before the beginning of each semester that contains a clinical component; schedules are subject to change at the discretion of the Program Director, Clinical Coordinator, and clinical affiliate nursing supervisor.
+Last minute changes may be made to student clinical schedules due to surgical caseloads; if changes occur, students will be given notification 12 hours prior to clinical start time.
 Communication will be through the student's school email account.
-Students should routinely check their email.
+Students must routinely check their email.